jillesvangurp/jsonj-integration/README.md

 # jsonj-integration

-This ruby module is intended to be used with jruby and aims to provide seemless integration of the functionality in my Java based jsonj project.
+This ruby module is intended to be used with jruby and aims to provide seemless integration of the functionality in my Java based "jsonj":"https://github.com/jillesvangurp/jsonj" project.

 Using this is useful on mixed jruby and java projects where some of the Java code uses jsonj; as is the case in Localstream, the company I am the co-founder of.
 In Localstream we use this extensively in our Sinatra based API layer that needs to parse, validate, and manipulate json objects and then call the Java backend services which accept and return JsonObject instances.